marten-seemann/draft-seemann-tsvwg-udp-fragmentation/draft-seemann-tsvwg-udp-df.md

 ensures that packets larger than the Path MTU are dropped, allowing the endpoint to detect the MTU limitation.

-QUIC {{!RFC9000}} is one such protocol that runs over UDP and requires DPLPMTUD.
+QUIC {{!RFC9000}} is one such protocol that runs over UDP and make use of DPLPMTUD.
 As QUIC implementations typically run in user space, they need to configure the DF bit on their UDP sockets to perform DPLPMTUD correctly.

 This document provides guidance for implementers on how to set the DF bit on UDP sockets across different platforms.